ietf-wg-asdf/SDF/sdf.md

 | application/sdf+json | -              | TBD1 | RFC XXXX  |
 {: align="left" title="SDF Content-format Registration"}

-// RFC Ed.: please replace TBDx with assigned IDs, remove the requested ranges, and remove this note.\\
+// RFC Ed.: please replace TBD1 with the assigned ID, remove the requested ranges, and remove this note.\\
 // RFC Ed.: please replace RFC XXXX with this RFC number and remove this note.